Sodra/SP-MangaEditor/README.md

 [English](https://github.com/new-sankaku/stable-diffusion-webui-simple-manga-maker) | [日本語](https://github.com/new-sankaku/stable-diffusion-webui-simple-manga-maker/blob/main/README_JP.md) | [中文](https://github.com/new-sankaku/stable-diffusion-webui-simple-manga-maker/blob/main/README_CN.md)

+# Sodra's attempt to un-jankify Manga Editor Desu.
+The original repo has alot of confusing and downright janky ways of doing things, so this fork exists to clean things up.
+3/25/24 - Fixed SD generation, settings on startup, and undo history.

 # Manga Editor Desu!
 Pro Edition
 A web application for manga creation that connects with WebUI, Forge, and ComfyUI.
 You can either use the demo site or add it as an extension to WebUI.
 It runs in your browser.